Choose another writer in this calendar:

 In the 1930s, Parker moved with her second husband, Alan Campbell, who was twelve years her junior, to Hollywood.
 She worked there as a screenwriter, including on the film A Star Is Born (1937), directed by William Wellman and starring Janet Gaynor, Fredric March, and Adolphe Menjou.
 The film received an Oscar for Best Original Story.
 In Alfred Hitchcock's film Saboteur (1940) Parker collaborated with Peter Vierter and Joan Harrison.
 Her contribution is mainly visible in some of the bizarre details of the circus milieu where the hero (Robert Cummings) takes refuge in, with its squabbling Siamese twins, its bearded lady in curlers and a malevolent dwarf who acts and dresses a bit like Hitler.
 Parker and Hitchcock appeared in the film together in a cameo bit.
 Otherwise the film bored her.

 Parker had taken an early stand against Fascism and Nazism and she declared herself a Communist, for which she was blacklisted during the McCarthy era.
 However, she was never a member of the Communist Party.
 Lillian Hellman wrote in her memoir of Parker that she "believed in socialism but seldom, except in the sticky sentimental minutes, could stand the sight of a working radical."
-Edmund Wilson remarked in his review of The Portable Dorothy Parker (1944) that her political work durin her Hollywood years was a waste of time.
+(A Gendered Collision: Sentimentalism and Modernism in Dorothy Parker's Poetry and Fiction by Rhonda S. Pettit, 2000, p.
+64) Edmund Wilson remarked in his review of The Portable Dorothy Parker (1944) that her political work during her Hollywood years was a waste of time.

 With Lillian Hellman and Dashiell Hammett, Parker helped found the Screen Writers' Guild.
 She also was active in raising money for Loyalist Spain, China, and the Scottsboro defendants, and helped Hemingway and Hellman finance the film The Spanish Earth.
 FBI kept a file on Parker.
 Due to her activities, she was denied during World War II a passport, when she wanted to work as a correspondent abroad.

 Parker's last major film project was The Fan (1949), directed by Otto Preminger.
 The director had spent with Parker a period in 1939 working on a play script called The Happiest Man.
 Parker turned with her partner, Ross Evans, a revision of Walter Reisch's script, which Preminger shot in 32 days instead of the scheduled 42.
 The Fan was based on Oscar Wilde's play Lady Windermere's Fan, but Wilde's witty comments on society and Parker's less funny updating did not amuse the audience.
-Later Preminger admitted that "it was one of the few pictures I disliked while I was working on it."
-Bosley Crowther, the film critic for The New York Time, pronounced it "strangely uninspired."
+Preminger later called The Fan "a mistake I made on my own," adding "whatever I did to that film was wrong.
+It is one of the few pictures I already disliked while making it."
+(The World and Its Double: The Life and Work of Otto Preminger by Chris Fujiwara, 2008, p.
+105) Bosley Crowther, the film critic for The New York Time, pronounced it "strangely uninspired."

 Parker's play Ladies of the Corridor (1953), written with Arnaud d'Usseau, was about rich and lonely women in a New York hotel.
 When it was first staged on Broadway at New York's Longcare Theatre, starring Betty Field, June Walker, Walter Matthau, Edna Best, and Sheppard Strudwick, it did not do well.
 Arnaud d'Usseau considered the television production from 1975, directed by Robert Stevens, superior to the original.